intel-analytics/ipex-llm/docs/docs/PythonUserGuide/run-without-pip.md

 * `--jars` if there are extra jars needed.
 * `--py-files` if there are extra python packages needed.

+You can also specify other options available for pyspark in the above command if needed.

 [Example code to verify if BigDL can run successfully](run-from-pip.md#code.verification)

 ## **Run with spark-submit**